ISI-TechKnAcq/techknacq-tk/README.md

 ### Precompiled third-party tools

 - pdftotext (Ubuntu: poppler-utils)
-- MALLET 2.0.7 or 2.0.8.
-Download and rename the directory to ext/mallet
+- Mallet 2.0.7 or 2.0.8.
+Download and rename the directory to `ext/mallet`
-  (or change the path in 'concept-graph' script).
+  (or change the path in `concept-graph` script).

+Note: For large corpora, you may need to increase the `MEMORY` specified for Java in Mallet's `bin/mallet` file.

 ### Infomap

-Download to ext/infomap and compile.
+Download to `ext/infomap` and compile.

 ### TechKnAcq Core